JakeMurrayMcGuirk/SDEV-CA2/README.md

 # SDEV-CA2

-1.  # Create a virtual env at in the shoe-store directroy and activate it ;
+1.  # Create a virtual env in the shoe-store directory and activate it ;

 python manage.py venv env

-2. # Install the required depenedacies
+2. # Install the required dependencies

 you can just copy and paste them into your git bash or terminal system in the django SDEV-CA2,